Maillé affair

 Éoliennes de l'Érable, a wind turbine company, made a request in court to obtain Dr Maillé's data.

-The Maillé affair concerns a court ordinance obtained by a private company to force scientist Marie-Ève Maillé to give access to data exposing the identity of her research participants.
-The researcher documented the conflicts that arose in a municipality of Québec in the context of a windfarm project.
-Dr. Maillé, adjunct professor at Université du Québec à Montréal, refused to comply to the ordinance because it contravened the ethical duty of preserving the privacy of research data.
-The ordinance was retracted in May 2017.
+The Maillé affair was a court case in the superior court of Quebec that threatened to force scientist Marie-Ève Maillé to give the court access to de-anonymized research data.
+The research concerned a conflict that arose in l'Érable regarding a wind farm.
+Maillé researched the impact of the conflict on social cohesion and conducted interviews with 93 residents.
+In 2012 a group of residents launched a class action lawsuit against the wind energy company.
+In 2016 the court ordered Maillé to provide the raw data from her study, which she refused on the grounds that it was her ethical duty to preserve the anonymity of her research participants.
+The court order was rescinded in 2017.

 Sequence of events

-After a call for bids by Hydro-Québec in 2005, a wind farm project was presented by the Enerfín company for the regional county municipality (RCM) of l'Érable.
-Eventually, the company received the contract for the project.
-Enerfín is a subsidiary of Elecnor, a Spanish S.A. company.
+After a call for bids by Hydro-Québec in 2005, a wind farm project was presented by Enerfín for the regional county municipality (RCM) of l'Érable.
 In 2008, Enerfín created the subsidiary Éoliennes de l'Érable to develop the project.

 The wind farm project divided the citizens of l'Érable.
-In the report presented to the Bureau d'audiences publiques sur l'environnement, a deterioration of social climate was noted, based on several essays submitted by citizens.
-Despite the tensions, the project was authorized and the wind farm construction started in 2011.
-It has been in activity since 2013.
+In the report presented to the Bureau d'audiences publiques sur l'environnement, a deterioration of the social climate was noted, based on essays submitted by citizens.
+Despite the tensions, the project was authorized and construction started in 201l.
+The wind farm became active in November 2013.

-In 2010, Marie-Ève Maillé interviewed residents of the RCM of l'Érable in the context of her research.
-Back then, she was a PhD candidate in communication at UQÀM.
-Her thesis was about information diffusion surrounding the wind farm project and the social division that resulted from the controversial project.
-In this context, she interviewed 93 residents, of which 74 were opposed to the project and 14 were supporters.
-As a researcher, she was committed to protect the privacy of their personal data.
-This commitment is part of a consent form signed by her and each participant.
-She obtained her PhD in 2012.
+In 2010, PhD student Marie-Ève Maillé interviewed residents of the RCM of l'Érable about the diffusion of information regarding the project and the social division it created.
+In this context, she interviewed 93 residents, for which both she and participants signed consent forms committing to the anonymity of the resulting research data.
+The thesis was published in 2012.

-In November 2012, some residents filed a request for a class-action lawsuit against Éoliennes de l'Érable, complaining about inconvenience caused by the construction and operation of the wind farm.
-The request was accepted in 2014 by the Quebec Superior Court.
+In November 2012, some residents filed a class-action lawsuit against Éoliennes de l'Érable, complaining about inconveniences caused by the construction and operation of the wind farm.
+The lawsuit was accepted in 2014 by the Quebec Superior Court.
 In 2015, the residents involved in the class action asked Dr Maillé to act as an expert witness in the lawsuit.
-She accepted.